nagor2/cryptoFiat/docs/pages/contracts.rst

 DAO
 ---------------
 .. note::
     This contract is the main contract of the system.
-It stores all the valuable parameters of the system as well as all the address of contracts participating in the system.
-Also, this contact is responsible for managing voting for Rule holders.
+It stores all the valuable parameters of the system as well as all the addresses of contracts participating in the system.
+Also, this contract is responsible for managing voting for Rule holders.

-    If any user has enough Rules to init the voting (*minRuleTokensToInitVotingPercent* for now it is set to 1%), he may propose a voting for the change of any parameter of the system or significant address, to pause/unpause or authorize contracts.
+    If any user has enough Rules to initiate voting (minRuleTokensToInitVotingPercent; for now, it is set to 1%), he or she may propose a vote for the change of any parameter of the system or a significant address, to pause/unpause or authorize contracts.

-    To participate in a voting after it was initialized, user has to pool his tokens on DAO contact address to approve his ownership and to avoid passing his tokens to other users until the voting is over.
+    To participate in a vote after it is initialized, a user has to pool tokens in the DAO contract address to prove ownership and to avoid passing tokens to other users until the voting is over.

-    If there is a quorum (*quorum* is now set to 60% of total Rule supply), the decision could be made.
-    A voting has a 1 day duration (*votingDuration*), but it is an optional parameter, which could be changed by another voting.
+    If there is a quorum (quorum is now set to 60% of the total Rule supply), a decision can be made.
+A vote has a 1-day duration (votingDuration), but this is an optional parameter that can be changed by another vote.

-    The decision effects the system if it has the *majority* of positive votes.
+    The decision affects the system if it has the majority of positive votes.
 For now, the majority is 50% (optional parameter).

-    If there is an absolute majority of positive votes (*absoluteMajority* is 80% of total Rule supply), the voting may be finished immediately.
+    If there is an absolute majority of positive votes (absoluteMajority is 80% of the total Rule supply), the vote may be finished immediately.

-    After the voting is finished, can return his Rule tokens from DAO contract.
-If he returns his tokens before the voting is finished, his vote will not be taken in consideration.
+    After the vote is finished, the user can return pooled Rule tokens from the DAO contract.
+If the user returns tokens before the vote is finished, the vote will not be taken into consideration.

-    Each voting is stored as the following structure
+    Each vote is stored as the following structure:

     .. code-block::